petermllrr/portfolio/README.md

 Follow the [official Jekyll documentation](https://jekyllrb.com/docs/installation/macos/) for the installation.

-Be careful to read it first, so you install the bundler and Jekyll gems in your home directory instead of usr/local/bin.
-Before executing `gem install bundler jekyll` add the local gem directory to `.bash_profile` file.
+Be careful to read it first, so you install the bundler and Jekyll gems in your home directory instead of `usr/local/bin`.
+Before executing gem install bundler jekyll you should add a local gem directory to `.bash_profile` file.
 If you do not install gems in your home directory, your bash cannot find the jekyll executable.

 ```bash
 # Install gems in home directory